Cocoa Butter

 -

-Container: Keep cocoa butter in a tightly sealed container to prevent oxidation and moisture absorption.
-A bucket or airtight jar is recommended.
+Container: Use an airtight container to prevent exposure to air, which can lead to oxidation and spoilage.
+A tightly sealed bucket or jar is recommended.

 -